-Cats are being left to die in sealed buckets in a trendy New York City neighborhood, and police are still trying to find suspects.
+When two cats were left to die in sealed buckets in a trendy New York City neighborhood, the police sprung into action.

-The crimes are especially brutal, as the animals are all but guaranteed an agonizing death.
+The crimes were especially brutal, as the animals are all but guaranteed an agonizing death.

-“There is no way a cat could escape,” posted Animal Haven, the shelter now caring for the cats that have been rescued.
+“There is no way a cat could escape,” posted Animal Haven, the shelter that cared for the felines following their rescue.

 View this post on Instagram